 EEEV activity: No human cases of EEEV infection were reported this week.
 No horses with EEEV infection were reported this week.
-One sentinel chicken tested positive for antibodies to EEEV this week in Hernando County.
+No sentinel chickens tested positive for antibodies to EEEV this week.
 In 2016, positive samples from 90 sentinel chickens and 23 horses have been received from 25 counties.

-International Travel-Associated Dengue Fever Cases: Three new cases of dengue fever were reported this week in persons that had international travel.
-In 2016, 43 travel-associated cases have been reported.
+International Travel-Associated Dengue Fever Cases: One case of dengue fever was reported this week in a person that had international travel.
+In 2016, 44 travel-associated cases have been reported.

-Dengue Fever Cases Acquired in Florida: No new cases of locally acquired dengue fever were reported this week in Miami-Dade County.
+Dengue Fever Cases Acquired in Florida: No cases of locally acquired dengue fever were reported this week in Miami-Dade County.
 In 2016, two cases of locally acquired dengue fever have been reported.